rwmichaels/SBS_DAQ/README.md

 the rules are: 1.
 Need >= 3 modules of each type (ADC1881 or TDC1877)
 (if you want only 1 module you should do something else, maybe I add this situation later).
 And, 2.
-The modules should be put in a block with no gap in the slot number.
+The modules of each type should be put in a block with no gap in the slot number.
 E.g. slots 4,5,6,7 and not 4,5,7.
+However, there can be a gap between the block of ADCs and the block of TDCs.